 Understanding how your blood sugar responds to the food that you eat can provide some fascinating insights.
 However, few people understand how to interpret this data to make meaningful changes to their diet.
 As they say, a little bit of knowledge or data can be dangerous.

 - CGMs provide amazing insights for people with diabetes.
 If you are injecting insulin, it makes a lot of sense to work to reduce dietary inputs that require large doses of insulin.
 As per Dr Bernstein’s Law of Small Numbers, stable blood sugar enables more accurate insulin dosing and more stable blood sugar aids appetite control.

 - CGM day can be overwhelming for many people.
-I love data and spend a LOT of time watching my wife’s live CGM feed and trying to fine tune her closed loop insulin pump system.
-For me, as a data loving engineer, this is often overwhelming.
-I see many people in our Data Driven Fasting using CGMs and losing their mind and getting confused as they try to understand the minute to minute fluctuations in their glucose.
-You can definitely use a CGM with Data Driven Fasting, but people tend to have better long term success (and not burn out in the short term) when they use a simple glucometer a couple of times a day.
+I love data and spend a LOT of time watching my wife’s live CGM feed and trying to fine-tune her closed-loop insulin pump system.
+For me, as a data-loving engineer, this is often overwhelming.
+I see many people in our Data-Driven Fasting using CGMs and losing their minds and getting confused as they try to understand the minute-to-minute fluctuations in their glucose.
+You can definitely use a CGM with Data-Driven Fasting, but people tend to have better long-term success (and not burnout in the short term) when they use a simple glucometer a couple of times a day.

 - Leaner people with good metabolic health have more stable blood sugars.
 But, simply eating to achieve stable blood sugars is merely symptom management and does not necessarily lead to improved metabolic health.

 - The combination of being confident and wrong at the same time is dangerous.
 There are a number of ways you can screw this up and make things worse.